Helix 7 CHIRP MSI GPS G3 Our Best Pick

 The Helix 7 allows you to see the underwater world on this affordable 7-inch unit with crystal-clear viewing and clarity.
 You can easily see up to 125 feet in-depth on either side of your boat.

-The high-definition TFT display makes its screen brighter and super easy for you to access it, whether you’re fishing on a rainy or a sunny day.
+The high-definition TFT display makes its screen brighter and super easy for you to access, whether you’re fishing on a rainy or a sunny day.

 Perfect Side Imaging